npmcomponent/philbooth-spooks.js/README.md

 `modes` must be a string
 containing a comma-separated list of desired modes, combined in any order.
-Valid modes are 'wide', 'deep' and 'heavy'.
+Valid modes are `'wide'`, `'deep'` and `'heavy'`.
 Whitespace is ignored.

-The deault mode,
+The default mode,
 assumed by every function in the absence of these constants, is to mock only the archetype's own function properties.
 That is to say,
-any properties of the archetype which are not functions or are inherited from the prototype chain will not be mocked.
+any properties of the archetype which are not functions or are inherited from the archetype's prototype chain will not be mocked.

 `wide` indicates that